ryangu1232/clothingrepo/README.md

 To install these libraries, you can use pip, the Python package manager

+HOW TO USE PROGRAM:

+After downloading all the necessary libraries, run Enter.py and type in a search term you would like from ebay and poshmark.
+Then run ebay-stats.py and poshmark-stats.py which will give you some statsitcs on the searched item.
+After that go to merge.py to merge the two documents in a file called merge.csv, in this file you can additionally look for filtered items based on price.
+Lastly, go to the workingpictures.py to retrieve a picture of a specified file from merge.csv.

+With this program you can look for a item that you like on both ebay and poshmark at the same time, and when an item intrests you you can find the image of it too.

 INDIVIDUAL FILE USES:
 - merge.py
     - takes csv files produced by ebay.py and poshmark.py and combines them together.